Agile Process: Iterative Product Development Aligned with Client Needs

-However, at the team level the traditional approach fails as it doesn’t allow the development team to react to rapidly changing circumstances in the project environment and to align with client requirements.
-In contrast, Agile-driven projects are enabled to effective and efficiently manage changes through iterative product development.
+However, at the team level the traditional approach often fails as it doesn’t allow the development team to react to rapidly changing circumstances in the project environment and to align with client requirements.
+In contrast, Agile-driven projects are enabled to effective and efficiently manage changes through iterative product development cycles.

 Traditional Project Management vs Agile Process